martinKar-web/ap__cleaning/README.md

-# This project is a cleaning website for a cleaning company
+# This project is still under developmennt.

+- It is a cleaning website for a cleaning company
+- It is hosted here: apcleaning.netlify.app

 ## The Stack
 - HTML